 As it stands today, business owners lack access to essential, reliable information about what each performance rights license entails and, as a result, cannot make an informed decision when seeking to license music from any one of the ever-increasing number of music licensing collectives.
-I have been harassed by ASCAP and BMI and, often times, it's impossible to know which licenses I need.
+ASCAP and BMI have misled my business charging arbitrary amounts with no promise that I still have the right license.
 Given this long-standing lack of transparency and ASCAP and BMI's reliance on heavy-handed tactics and take-it-or-leave-it demands, many businesses have dropped music altogether.
 Without the consent decrees, many more businesses would discontinue music, resulting in fewer places across our communities for musicians to perform and decreased songwriter compensation.

-In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because with these in place, the situation is not ideal, but would become much more complicated and costly for wineries if they are eliminated..
+In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because It is very important to bridel these 2 companies because they will muscle their way into everyone's business through legal extortion..